 Weight Shift

 Your shot’s course and power are influenced by the shift in weight you make during the swing.
 Assume that your weight is spread evenly.
 Make a smooth transition from your rear foot to your front foot as you swing.
-Make sure you keep your balance throughout the swing by finishing with the majority of your weight on your front foot.
+Make sure you keep your balance throughout the golf swing by finishing with the majority of your weight on your front foot.

 Common Fade Shot Mistakes